-The Civil Rights Commission, under the supervision of a Director, administers the United States Virgin Islands Civil Rights Law as per Chapter 5 of Title 10 of the Virgin Islands Code.
-It is responsible for the investigation of all complaints alleging discrimination on the basis of race, color, national origin, age, sex, disability, religion, or political affiliation.
-Its responsibility has been expanded to monitor, record, classify and analyze hate crimes and sexual harassment claims.
+Under the supervision of a Director, VICRC administers the Virgin Islands Civil Rights Act, Title 10 of the Virgin Islands Code.
+Its duties include the investigation of complaints filed in the areas of employment, public accommodation, or housing alleging discrimination on the basis of race, color, national origin, age, sex, disability, or religion.
+It is also responsible for investigating whistleblower complaints.

 The Virgin Islands Civil Rights Act prohibits discrimination in employment and public accommodations (such as restaurants and hotels) based on race, color, religion, sex, national origin, age, or disability.

 The Virgin Islands Civil Rights Act also prohibits discrimination in housing.
 It is illegal to use race, color, religion, sex, national origin, age, or disability as a basis to refuse to sell or rent; refuse to make a mortgage loan; impose different terms or conditions on a loan; or refuse reasonable accommodations for a disability.